GentleGanku1/Raw-Accel/ReadMe.md

 Development of Raw Accel is ongoing.
 See "User Interface 2.0" below for work on next release.
 Bug reports and pull requests are always welcome.

 ### User Interface 2.0
 The next release of Raw Accel is planned to have a new User Interface.
-Work for this is ongoing at https://github.com/RawAccelOfficial/rawaccel/tree/userinterface.
+Work for this is ongoing .
 Check out the ReadMe in that branch if interested in contributing.